gorandalum/fluent-result/README.md

 ### Creating a Result

-Make methods that can give an error return a `Result<T, E>` where T is the type of the return value when the method is successful, and E is the type of error value when the method is not successful.
+Make methods that can give an error return a `Result<T, E>` where T is the type of the return value when the result is in success state, and E is the type of error value when the result is in error state.

 ```java
 public Result<Customer, String> getCustomer(String id) {